bizallafric/bizallafric/README.md

 - 👋 Hi, I am Ebong Makoge
 - 👀 I am insterested in learning new things.
 - 🌱  I am web developer with over 3 years programming in python and django.
 I am currently learning C and C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate and work on exiting projects...
 - 📫 You can reach bizalafric@gmail.com,ebongmakoge@outlook.com

 <!---